Skip to navigation Skip to content

 Student residual board allowance

 If a debt activity occurs for any residual board allowance paid on behalf of the student, raise a debt against the responsible payee see the Resources page of Raising Fares Allowance (FAA) debts.
-A DOC must be recorded on the student's record of action undertaken.
+Record details on a DOC on the student's record of action undertaken.

 ABSTUDY boarding instalments